juanchok12/Concentration-of-Banking/README.md

-### a) From web scraping HTML tables to CSV files to creating pivot data frames using Python:
+### Phylogenetic Tree

+Used [Highcharts](https://www.highcharts.com/docs/chart-and-series-types/treegraph-chart) to develop the phylogenetic tree.
+The files used to generate the tree can be find under "script>phylogenetic tree script".

    1) Webscraping: Webscraped the Federal Reserve data on large commercial banks by identifying the HTML tables, downloaded the tables into HTML files and transformed these files into CSV files.

    2) Transformation: Cleaned data, normalized to standardize columns and banks names (to avoid repeated bank entities but with different names or for banks that had merged together in the past).